 Who can get reduced price meals?

-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart.
-The income guidelines for 2019-20 will be published on this page by August 15, 2019.
+Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart below.

 Should I fill out an application if I received a letter this school year saying my children are approved for free meals?